> BUYING & SELLING PROPERTY

 We can assist in defending and bringing claims for breach of contract based on delayed completion.

 However, much of the time, the value of the claim is comparatively low.
 This generally means that reclaiming your legal costs is not an option.
-We can generally offer fixed fees or fee caps for providing advice and liaising with the parties.
+We can usually offer fixed fees or fee caps for providing advice and liaising with the parties.
 Have a look at our Funding Your Claim page.

 Please feel free to contact us if you would like our help.